jamsden/CE4IoTConnector/README.md

 For example, in the Sample-config.json file above, the Administrators for the *Pet Store* project area are defined by the RACF group with DN racfid=APETKI,profiletype=GROUP,CN=RACF255,O=IBM,C=RTC.

+The RTCServers admin is the administrator of the server accessible through serverURI.
+The JTS server admin can administer any project or team area, they do not need to be a member or administrator of the project area.

 ## Tests

 JUnit tests in test/TestLDAP2RTCSync.java are used to test LDP2RTCSync.java.
 The test cases read an initial config file to configure RTC in a known way, and then another exectution of LDAP2RTCSync reads a final config file to change the server's project and team areas, and licenses in a known way.
 The results can then be manually verified by viewing the project area configurations using the RTC web client.